 Quantity Surveyors are one of the few professionals recognised by the ATO to have the appropriate construction costing skills to estimate building costs for depreciation.

 However, not all Quantity Surveyors specialise in tax depreciation.
 Only a tax depreciation specialist such as BMT can be relied on to maintain detailed knowledge of all current ATO Tax Rulings relating to depreciation.

 Once you have a Tax Depreciation Schedule completed, your Accountant can input these deductions into your annual income tax return.

 I’ve only just found out about depreciation.
 Does this mean I’ve missed out on past years’ deductions?

-Investment property owners often enquire about a property they have owned and rented for a number of years but have not claimed depreciation deductions for.
+One of the common depreciation questions by investment property owners is about a property that they have owned and rented for a number of years but have not claimed depreciation deductions for.

 The ATO allows tax returns to be easily adjusted for two years after the initial submission.
 This enables property owners to recoup some of the deductions that may have been missed.

 It is important to note that a separate application will need to be submitted for each financial year requiring an amendment.
 Income, depreciation and other claims made will impact the outcome of each tax return.